-Under a scenario of further urbanisation, and hence a further loss of natural habitats and biodiversity, EUROPARC Federation calls upon cities to be actively involved in the protection of the remaining valuable nature in their vicinity and so derive the many benefits Periurban Parks can bring.
-EUROPARC Federation states - The EU currently faces numerous environmental challenges, many of which biodiversity loss and climate change are partially derived by the unprecedented rates of urbanisation of these last 50 years. - 2 Despite this urban expansion, we can still find some natural and rural areas around cities that contain a considerable level of biodiversity and others that have the potential for ecological restoration and the recovery of nature. - 3 There is a high demand from urban society to reconnect with nature for better health, overall physical and mental well-being, practicing outdoor sports, and for educational purposes. - 4 If these remaining periurban areas are protected, they can be managed as Periurban Parks both to satisfy current societal demand for nature to deliver important ecosystem services and be considerable natural assets for the neighbouring towns.
-In so doing, reduce the impact of climate change and contributing to halt global biodiversity loss. - 5 The contribution of Periurban Parks to biodiversity protection, ecosystem services, agriculture, health, urban and cultural agendae should be recognised by EU and national and regional authorities with appropriate financial, legal and political engagement.
-Specific measures, programmes and funds should be adopted to support natural protected areas located in urban regions and periurban context. - 6 Moreover, the role of the EU is essential to boost and require that all cities in Europe design and protect their own Periurban Park to put nature within reach to all European citizens.
+and biodiversity, EUROPARC Federation calls upon cities to be actively involved in the protection of the remaining valuable nature in their vicinity and so derive the many benefits Periurban Parks can bring.

+EUROPARC Federation states

+- The EU currently faces numerous environmental challenges, many of which biodiversity loss and climate change - are partially derived by the unprecedented rates of urbanisation of the last 50 years. - Despite this urban expansion, we can still find some natural and rural areas around cities that contain a considerable level of biodiversity and other areas that have the potential for ecological restoration and the recovery of nature. - There is a high demand from urban society to reconnect with nature for better health, overall physical and mental well-being, practicing outdoor sports, and for educational purposes. - If these remaining periurban areas are protected, they can be managed as Periurban Parks both to satisfy current societal demand for nature to deliver important ecosystem services and be considerable natural assets for the neighbouring towns.
+In so doing, they reduce the impact of climate change and contribute to halting global biodiversity loss. - The contribution of Periurban Parks to biodiversity protection, ecosystem services, agriculture, health, urban and cultural agendae should be recognised by the EU and national and regional authorities with appropriate financial, legal and political engagement.
+Specific measures, programmes and funds should be adopted to support natural protected areas located in urban regions and periurban contexts. - The role of the EU is essential to boost and require that all cities in Europe design and protect their own Periurban Park to put nature within reach of all European citizens.

-Periurban Parks play an important role in several European policies 1.
-EU 2020 Biodiversity Strategy Most Periurban Parks host "surprisingly" high levels of biodiversity and many of them are classified as Natura 2000 sites.
+Periurban Parks play an important role in several European policies

+1. EU 2020 Biodiversity Strategy

+Most Periurban Parks host high levels of biodiversity and many of them are classified as Natura 2000 sites.
 Therefore they contribute to Target 1 - Fully implement the Birds and Habitats Directives of the EU Biodiversity Strategy.
-Well managed, Periurban agriculture parks and Periurban forests have also a role in Target 3 - Achieve more sustainable agriculture and forestry. • Protecting and restoring part of the remaining natural and rural landscape located in the fringes of European cities would help to achieve Target 2 - Maintain and restore ecosystems and their services.
-Harrison and Andrews 2.
-Climate change Periurban Parks play an important role in urban adaptation to climate change by protecting the city from floods and reducing the urban heat island effect.
-Besides, they also contribute to climate change mitigation through the absorption of CO, and greenhouse gases and help to reduce CO, emissions. • Protecting natural spaces in the surrounding of cities should be prioritised in the Mayors Adapt Initiative, set up within the EU Adaptation strategy.
-3. Nature-based solutions & Re-naturing cities Periurban Parks constitute Nature-Based Solutions in themselves to mitigate the urban heat island effect and reduce the intensity of floods.
-Periurban Parks use Nature-Based Solutions in order to solve their own challenges such as connectivity with other areas or the border with the city.
+Well managed, Periurban agriculture parks and Periurban forests have also a role in Target 3 - Achieve more sustainable agriculture and forestry.

+• Protecting and restoring part of the remaining natural and rural landscape located in the fringes of European cities would help to achieve Target 2 - Maintain and restore ecosystems and their services.

+2. Climate change

+Periurban Parks play an important role in urban adaptation to climate change by protecting cities from floods and reducing urban heat island effect.
+At the same time, they also contribute to climate change mitigation through the absorption of CO2 and greenhouse gases and help to reduce CO2 emissions.

+• Protecting natural spaces in the surrounding of cities should be prioritised in the Mayors Adapt Initiative, set up within the EU Adaptation strategy.

+3. Nature-based solutions & Re-naturing cities

+Periurban Parks provide nature-based solutions to mitigate the urban heat island effect and reduce the intensity of floods.
+Periurban Parks use nature-based solutions in order to resolve other challenges such as connectivity with other areas and to the city.

-4. Green Infrastructure Periurban Parks are fundamental areas of land to build the Green Infrastructure around cities and act as multi-functional areas that connect Green Infrastructure from the wide countryside to inside the city. • The Green Infrastructure Strategy is as a big opportunity for European cities to protect open natural spaces in their boundaries and restore degraded habitats that, if well managed, will deliver numerous ecosystem services to the neighbouring cities and improve the quality of life in them.
+4. Green Infrastructure

+Periurban Parks are key areas of land to build green infrastructure around cities and act as multi-functional areas that connect the wider countryside with the city.

+• The Green Infrastructure Strategy is as a big opportunity for European cities to protect open natural spaces in their boundaries and restore degraded habitats that, if well managed, will deliver numerous ecosystem services to the neighbouring cities and improve the quality of life in them.